StackExchange/dnscontrol/documentation/getting-started.md

 ## 1.1.
 Shell Completion

 Shell completion is available for `zsh` and `bash`.
+It works out of the box if zsh completion is set up.
+A good tutorial for this is available at [The Valuable Dev](https://thevaluable.dev/zsh-completion-guide-examples/) <sup>[[archived](https://web.archive.org/web/20231015083946/https://thevaluable.dev/zsh-completion-guide-examples/)]</sup>.
+For bash install the required `bash-completion` package.
+See [scop/bash-completion](https://github.com/scop/bash-completion/) for instructions.

+If shell completion is not availiable the completion can be installed manually:

 ### zsh

-Enable the required completion in zsh.
-A good tutorial for this is available at [The Valuable Dev](https://thevaluable.dev/zsh-completion-guide-examples/) <sup>[[archived](https://web.archive.org/web/20231015083946/https://thevaluable.dev/zsh-completion-guide-examples/)]</sup>.

 Add `eval "$(dnscontrol shell-completion zsh)"` to your `~/.zshrc` file.

 Or run `dnscontrol shell-completion zsh > /usr/share/zsh/site-functions/_dnscontrol"`.

 ### bash

-Install the required `bash-completion` package.
-See [scop/bash-completion](https://github.com/scop/bash-completion/) for instructions.

 Add `eval "$(dnscontrol shell-completion bash)"` to your `~/.bashrc` file.